Nightclubbing (Grace Jones album): Original release

+2014 remastered edition

 Nightclubbing continued to gather favorable reviews with the release of the deluxe edition in 2014.
 Andy Beta from Pitchfork labeled the album's reissue as "Best New Reissue", describing the album as "the record that further cemented her iconic status in pop culture".
 He also stated: "She treats each cover not as a singer tackling a song, but as an actor inhabiting the skin of a role".
 Mojo called it "probably the greatest of Grace Jones' Compass Point trio".
 Uncuts Piers Martin called Nightclubbing "the album that came to define Jones as the complete performer, in her own way, as singer, muse, actress, alien and androgyne.
 Its sound, a sublime mix of reggae, funk, new wave and disco, was as arresting as its cover image...
 No one had seen or heard anything quite like this".
 In Record Collector Kris Needs said that "Nightclubbing still sounds like nothing else released during the 80s, though its colossal influence repeatedly reveals itself".
 John Harris of Q wrote that "the music on Nightclubbing is as stripped-down and full of space as Jones's froideur demanded.
 Then again, when it evokes more emotional qualities, it also triumphs."